mir4ef/mea2n/README.md

 ## API Documentation

 Run `npm run apidocs` to generate the documentation.
-Start the server and navigate to `http://localhost:4200/documentation/api`.
+Start the server and navigate to `http://localhost:port/documentation/api`.
 Run `npm run apidocs:watch` to watch and automatically generate the documentation.
 The swagger definitions can be set in the `swaggerDef.js` file located under the `server` folder.
+Note that if you are using the `lite server` to view the documentation, the 'Try it out!' button will return errors (`404`s).
+If you want to use the button, it is recommended to view the docs using the node server URL.

 ## Build